lupyuen/lupyuen.github.io/src/display3.md

 mw 295C0044 0x80000000 1

 ## Deassert the VOUT HDMI Resets.
-## We deassert all Resets for now.
+## We deassert all Resets for today.
 mw 295C0048 0 1
 ```